hanlin487/Breaking-a-Fake-News-Classifier/README.md

 negatively respond to small decreases in sample size.
 However, its ability to still achieve extremely high training performance metrics, despite only with 5% of the original training set, can still imply it’s adapting too closely to the training data.

-Figure 5: Accuracy, F1 Score, AUROC, and Training and Validation losses of the model trained with learning rate 5.e−5 and 10,000 samples.

-Figure 6: Accuracy, F1 Score, AUROC, and Training and Validation losses of the model trained with learning rate 5.e−5 and 5,000 samples.

-Figure 7: Accuracy, F1 Score, AUROC, and Training and Validation losses of the model trained with learning rate 5.e−5 and 1,000 samples.

-Figure 8: Accuracy, F1 Score, AUROC, and Training and Validation losses of the model trained with learning rate 5.e−5 and 100 samples.

 ```
 Table 4: Model Evaluation Metrics with Different Sample Sizes from Hugging Face’s ’.evaluate()’